noahbenson/visual-autolabel/README.md

    extended to rapidly create cached datasets for training new CNNs from cortical surface data and a set of documentation and code for the paper associated with this repository.
  * `Dockerfile`.
-This file contains instructions to build a docker image that is stores an environment equivalent to the environment in which the analyses and figures of the original paper were generated.
+This file contains instructions to build a docker image that stores an environment equivalent to the environment in which the analyses and figures of the original paper were generated.
  * `LICENSE`.
 This project has been released under the MIT license.